jiya25bai10733-gif/RoadSOSapp/README.md

 ---

-> [!IMPORTANT]
+## ⚠️ Safety Disclaimer
-> **Safety Disclaimer**: RoadSOS is developed for Hackathon evaluation.
+RoadSOS is developed for Hackathon evaluation.
 It is highly optimized to run as a Progressive Web App (PWA) on mobile devices to access onboard hardware triggers successfully.